faulhornlabs/zikkurat-algebra/README.md

 All the base and scalar fields of the curves, plus:

-- prime fields selected specifically for testing purposes
+- some prime fields selected specifically for testing purposes
 - TODO:
     - the field extensions required for pairing
     - Goldilocks: `p = 2^64 - 2^32 + 1`